√KOY root. “*live, have life”

 There is confusion between QIV-, QIPI-, KOI̯-(VI) or perhaps original connection.
 They are more confused in Qenya.
 Note Qenya confusion between koiva (lively, living), Qîva (awake) and similarly koivie, qîvie, liveliness, awakening, respectively (GL/29).

 In The Etymologies of the 1930s, Tolkien gave only the root ᴹ√KUY “come to life, awake”, which had both Quenya and Noldorin derivatives connected to both senses “life” and “awakeness” (Ety/KUY).
 However, in the Quenya Verbal System Tolkien gave ᴹ√KOY [√KOJ] as the basis for “life” words (PE22/125).
 In the 1940s, 50s and early 60s there were quite a few Quenya “life” words that must have been derived from √KOY:

-For purpose of Neo-Eldarin, however, I think it best to retain the distinct √KOY “life” and √KUY “awake”, especially given the appearance of coirë “stirring” in The Lord of the Rings, which must be from √KOY.
+Neo-Eldarin: For purposes of Neo-Eldarin, I think it is best to retain the distinct √KOY “life” and √KUY “awake”, especially given the appearance of coirë “stirring” in The Lord of the Rings, which must be from √KOY.
 These late vacillations makes almost no difference in Sindarin, since the roots √KOY and √KUY would have blended in cui- because [oi] became [ui] in Sindarin as it did in Gnomish.

 Reference ✧ PE22/136 ✧ KOJ

 References ✧ GL/29; LT1A/Koivië-néni; QL/48, 52